Commit To Inclusivity

 Gender Equality, Race, Religion, Ethnicity & Nationality (GRREN)The GRREN working group works together to share information and tools on intersectional analyses to ensure that OEF programs "do no harm" throughout the course of their work.
 The group’s focus is on gender analysis training, OEF Best Practices, resource creation and panel participation.

-Women of Color Advancing Peace and Security (WCAPS)OEF as an organization, as well as our programs Our Secure Future and Open Nuclear Network, signed the WCAPS commitment in 2020.
-WCAPS created a platform devoted to women of color that cultivates a strong voice and network for its members while encouraging dialogue and strategies for engaging in policy discussions on an international scale.
-All members remain committed to achieving our vision of advancing the leadership and professional development of women of color in the fields of international peace, security and conflict transformation.
+Women of Color Advancing Peace and Security (WCAPS)OEF as an organization, as well as our programs Our Secure Future and Open Nuclear Network, signed the Standing Together Against Racism and Discrimination statement in 2020.
+WCAPS created OrgsinSolidarity as a partnership among more than 250 organizations and individuals to combat racist beliefs and acts of discrimination and integrate diversity within all levels of peace and security.
+All members remain committed to achieving a vision of advancing the leadership and professional development of women of color in the fields of international peace, security and conflict transformation.

 Gender Champions in Nuclear Policy (GCNP)Open Nuclear Network Program Director, Laura Rockwood, is a member of the Gender Champions in Nuclear Policy (GCNP).
 Gender Champions in Nuclear Policy is designed to augment and complement decades of accomplishment in building networks, skills, mentorship, visibility, voice, and community among women working in the nuclear policy field by adding commitment at the leadership level of the nuclear policy sector.